avis-router/avis/client/java/doc/README.txt

 Building (Eclipse 3.2 or later)
 ----------------------------------------------------------------------

+[this will only work with the full source tree from Subversion: see note above]

 From Eclipse:

   * Select File -> Import...

   * Select "Existing Projects Into Workspace..."

   * Select the root of the Avis client library e.g. avis-client-1.0.0.

-  * The projects avis.common and avis.client should be found: select both.
+  * The projects avis.common, avis.client and avis.server should be
+    found: select all three.

 You can add the client/build.xml file to the Eclipse Ant view to access Ant build targets from the IDE.